-Age spots — also called liver spots and solar lentigines — are flat gray, brown or black spots.
+Age spots — also called liver spots and solar lentigines — are flat tan, brown or black spots.
 They vary in size and usually appear on the face, hands, shoulders and arms — areas most exposed to the sun.
-Though age spots are very common in adults older than age 40, they can affect younger people as well.

-True age spots are harmless and don't need treatment, but they can look like cancerous growths.
+Although age spots can look like cancerous growths, true age spots are harmless and don't need treatment.
 For cosmetic reasons, age spots can be lightened with skin-bleaching products or removed.
-However, preventing age spots — by avoiding the sun and using sunscreen — may be the easiest way to maintain your skin's youthful appearance and to avoid these dark skin spots.
+However, preventing age spots — by avoiding the sun and using sunscreen — may be the easiest way to maintain your skin's youthful appearance.

 - Draelos ZD.
 Skin lightening preparations and the hydroquinone controversy.
 Dermatologic Therapy.
 2007;20:308.

 - Sunscreen FAQs.
 American Academy of Dermatology. http://www.aad.org/media/background/factsheets/fact_sunscreen.htm.
 Accessed Nov.
 14, 2013.

 - Sun protective clothing.
 American Melanoma Foundation. http://www.melanomafoundation.org/prevention/clothing.htm.
 Accessed Nov.
 14, 2013.